GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/hierarchy/core-env/README.md

 # Introduction
-A package to create the core landing zone structure for DEV, UAT and PROD
+A package to create the core landing zone structure for DEV, PREPROD and PROD

 # Usage
 Get the package by running the following, optionally setting the revision and destination folder: